nextcloud/news/CONTRIBUTING.md

 * file an issue (bug or feature request)
 * help translate the News file to your language
 * start programming and change the way the News app works
+* add cool new feeds to the feed explore section
+* want to provide additional full text feed rules

 ## Issues
 This section is split into two section: